dmfed/docker-entrypoints/README.md

-## System signals when using shell script ad entry point
+## System signals when using shell script as entry point

 To try all the stuff yourself:
 ```